The verdict on smart meter privacy, security and health concerns as UK smart meter rollout begins

 smart meters really create a "spy in every home", as the

-Daily Mail reported last week?
-We take a look at the
+Daily Mail has reported?
+We take a look at the risks.

 Smart meters give people detailed information about how much